Budgets are a key sign of a government's values. So, if human rights are not in there, what's being said is that they are not a value worth counting.

 Human Rights Budget Work: What, Why and How?

-A new set of briefing papers explains the "what, why and how" of using human rights to create and scrutinise Scotland's national budget.
+These briefing papers explain the "what, why and how" of using human rights to create and scrutinise Scotland's national budget.

-The papers have been developed by the Scottish Human Rights Commission, the Health and Social Care ALLIANCE and a range of academic and other partners in an EU-funded Human Rights Budget Work project.
+The papers have been developed by the Scottish Human Rights Commission, the Health and Social Care Alliance Scotland (the ALLIANCE) and a range of academic and other partners as part of a Human Rights Budget Work project.

 Downloads: